Luffa aegyptiaca and Luffa acutangular

 First, note that loofah, can be spelled many ways, among them: luffah, luffa, loufa, and even just luff.

-A variety of seeds are also available on Amazon.
 Some cultivars are more elongated and skinny than others.
-Choose a well-rated breed from a seller that has shown success with their harvests.
+Choose a well-rated variety from a seller that has shown success with their harvests.

 Planting Sponges in Your Garden